matrix-org/matrix-spec-proposals/proposals/3845-expanding-policy-rooms-to-reputation.md

 ## Unstable prefix

-During prototyping, `m.opinion` will be prefixed as `org.matrix.mscxxxx.opinion`.
+During prototyping, `m.opinion` will be prefixed as `org.matrix.msc3845.opinion`.